09/25/20007: Hard Rock Park picturesDowntown Myrtle Beach

 MUSIC on the beach

-WKZQ 101.7 FM - has long been the #1 station on the beach, for as long as I can remember, and its still going strong.
+WKZQ 96.1 FM - has long been the #1 station on the beach, for as long as I can remember, and its still going strong.
+This has long been at 101.7 FM ("Rock 102"), and changed to the new frequency on Sept.
+23, 2008.
 If anything, its standard rock-and-roll format was somewhat unimaginative; for instance, they missed out on much of the punk/new wave/new romantic music back in the 1980s, with only a single special midnight show, "Life Out On The Lawn" in 1984.
 Nowadays, you're much more likely to hear new and different music; and it still rocks-- its much better than cookie-cutter corporate stations that just play tapes.
 After hearing the station on several 2006 trips, its even better than before, in my opinion.
 They are also streaming on the net, so you can listen in from anywhere. (requires Internet Explorer) The first radio station in Myrtle Beach was WMY13, located in the old Ocean Forest Hotel.
 Today, many location stations are available:

 - WBNE 93.7/103.7 - The Bone - Wilmington's Classic Rock - The signal from this classic rock station reaches well into NMB, and into parts of Myrtle Beach.
 Especially good is their "Flashback" show, which I heard early one Saturday morning while driving down to Myrtle.